Skip to content

 • Feedback as processes and documents are revised

-Child-specific intensive TA typically takes about a year when comprehensively addressing all of a project's child-specific processes and a shorter length of time for more focused needs.
+Child-specific intensive TA typically takes about a year when comprehensively addressing all of a project's child-specific processes.
+Less time is required for more focused needs.

 Universal TA

-We also have librarians who can help you find information to meet the needs of specific children and teams (send requests to support@nationaldb.org).
+NCDB also has librarians who can help you find information specific to your needs (send requests to support@nationaldb.org).

 Targeted TA

-Our targeted support begins with a consultation to identify your project’s needs, capacity, and what you would like to accomplish.
+NCDB's targeted systems TA begins with a consultation to identify your project’s needs, capacity, and what you would like to accomplish.
 This may lead to additional short-term individual or group consultations (typically a few sessions).

-Peer-learning communities (PLCs) are another essential component of our targeted TA.
-They bring together state deafblind project personnel (and sometimes experts from outside the Deafblind TA Network) working on similar systems-change projects.
-Topics vary depending on the initiative area, but often focus on:
+We offer a number of peer learning communities related to systems TA.
+They bring together state deafblind project personnel (and sometimes experts from outside the Deafblind TA Network) who are working on similar systems-change projects.
+Topics vary depending on the initiative area, but often focus on

 • Learning about existing organizations and resources to support systems-change efforts